-There is some essential property that the law protects from being seized.
+The law protects some essential property from being seized.
 For instance, such property could include your car, your home, furniture, your professional tools and retirement accounts.

 There is a dollar limit for such “exempt” property, and you will have to follow the legal procedures to put in your claim for these exemptions.
 You could either opt for your state exemptions, which vary, or the federal exemptions.

 If you file for Chapter 13 bankruptcy, all your property is usually exempt, considering that you will be paying off your debt on a time schedule.

 As a fallout of your bankruptcy filing, your credit will be tarnished for a 10-year period if it is a Chapter 7 bankruptcy, and a seven-year period for a Chapter 13 bankruptcy.